 Old vinyl floor tile and black mastic

+Flooring is where most 1950s homeowners first run into this problem.
 You pull up carpet, laminate, or a floating floor and find old square vinyl tile underneath.
 Under the tile is black adhesive.
-Neither of them looks alarming.
-That is exactly why people make the mistake of grabbing a scraper.
+Neither of them looks alarming, and that is exactly why people make the mistake of grabbing a scraper.

 Old square vinyl tile and black tar-like mastic adhesive are among the most common suspect materials in postwar homes.
 They may or may not contain asbestos — you cannot tell by looking — but they should be treated as suspect until tested, especially if they are brittle, broken, water-damaged, or already coming loose.